 The most striking feature of the original position is the veil of ignorance, which prevents other arbitrary facts about citizens from influencing the agreement among their representatives.
 As we have seen, Rawls holds that the fact that a citizen is for example of a certain race, class, and gender is no reason for social institutions to favour or disfavour him.
 Each party in the original position is therefore deprived of knowledge of the race, class, and gender of the real citizen they represent.
 In fact the veil of ignorance deprives the parties of all facts about citizens that are irrelevant to the choice of principles of justice: not only their race, class, and gender but also their age, natural endowments, and more.
 Moreover the veil of ignorance also screens out specific information about the citizens'

-Directorate of Distance and Online Education, University of Jammu, M.A.
-Political Sciences, Semester II, Political Theory 150 society so as to get a clearer view of the permanent features of a just social system.
+society so as to get a clearer view of the permanent features of a just social system.

 Behind the veil of ignorance, the informational situation of the parties that represent real citizens is as follows: